How to become a paralegal

 While you may not make as much as a lawyer does, working as a paralegal can command a very good salary.
 The amount you make can depend on what state you work in, the law office you are employed by, and by your work experience, but the Bureau of Labor Statistics (BLS) reports that the national mean annual salary for paralegals was $53,180 in 2016.
 The metropolitan areas with the highest average annual wages for this position in 2016 were:

 Where can paralegals work?

 Even more important than what city or state you can find work as a paralegal could be what industries are looking to hire a paralegal.
-According to a 2013 survey by the National Organization of Legal Assistants, 63 percent of paralegals work in private firms, and 21 percent work for banks, corporations, hospitals and insurance companies.
+According to the BLS, through 2026 the paralegal career field is expected to grow around 15 percent which is much faster than the national average.

 Check out the following infographic to learn more about paralegal training, degree programs, earnings and more, and to see a full list of sources.